PalmStoneGames/kube-cert-http/README.md

 # kube-cert-http
-An adapter that lets Go's net/http package fetch certificates from kubernetes
+An adapter that lets Go's net/http package fetch certificates from kubernetes.
+Works great with github.com/PalmStoneGames/kube-cert-manager, or any other tool that will create tls secrets within your kubernetes cluster (even manually)

+## Secret format

+kube-cert-http picks up all secrets of the type kubernetes.io/tls and will grab the certs from them and make them available for Go to use if it gets a request on that domain.
+Additionally, the secrets need to have a "domain" label set in their metadata, which corresponds to the domain that the cert/private key should be used for.

 ## Usage